egoist/vuepack/README.md

   <br><br><strong>VuePack</strong> is a modern Vue.js starter <br>which uses Vue 2, Vuex, Vue-router and Webpack 2.
 </p>

+## Before you started

+If you have been suffering from configuration hell, give [vbuild](https://github.com/egoist/vbuild) a chance.

 ## Features

 - Vue 2